Experience the Thrill of Heli-Skiing in North America

 Different Forms of Heli-Skiing

-Alaska in US and British Columbia in Canada has some of the most challenging off-piste slopes perfect for heli-skiing.
+Alaska in the US and British Columbia in Canada have some of the most challenging off-piste slopes perfect for heli-skiing.

 The Chugach Mountains receives an annual average of 17 meters of snow.
-As the mountain is located in proximity to the coastline, the snow is moist and stable on the steep slopes of the Chugach Mountains.
+Since the mountain is located near the coastline, the snow is moist and stable on the steep slopes.

 Colorado has some of the best ski resorts and it doesn’t disappoint when it comes to some of the best heli-skiing destinations.
 The Telluride in Colorado is a one of a kind ski resort but is also ideal for taking a heli-skiing trip.

-Bella Coola is a paradise for Heli-ski lovers.
-The resort is perfect to get away from the crowded slopes and head to experience some of the most beautiful pure deep powder.
+Bella Coola is a paradise for heli-ski lovers.
+The resort is the perfect getaway from crowded slopes.
+Head there now to experience some of the most beautiful pure deep powders.

-The Bella Coola has a perfect terrain that outlines its location right at the transition zone between a wetter Pacific climate with a dry British Columbia weather.
+Bella Coola has a perfect terrain that outlines its location right at the transition zone.
+This is between a wetter Pacific climate and a dry British Columbia weather.
 The proximity to the coast is the reason why Bella Coola gets massive amounts of snow.

-The best part of taking a trip to Bella Coola as compared to other heli-skiing locations is that the tour operators use small but powerful helicopters that can land in tight spots allowing skiers to get more terrain.
-The packages available can last from 3 to 7 days, in peak season the tours could allow the seven days package only.
+The best part of taking a trip to Bella Coola as compared to other heli-skiing locations is that the tour operators use small but powerful helicopters that can land in tight spots.
+This allows skiers to get more terrain.
+The packages available can last from 3 to 7 days.
+In peak seasons, tours could only allow 7-day packages.